onetribeyoyo/stc-recordings/README.md

 Sounds like it was recorded in a gym?
 Yep, it was recorded in a gym.

+Todd and Eddie are jammin together in their preferred version of heaven.

-1. Hello There
+1. Natalie
-2. Journey to Aazgaard (sic)
-3. Two Tickets to Paradise
+2. Eruption / Running With The Devil (~3:30)
+3. Mary Jane
-4. Come Together
+4. Rock Jam
-5. Love Is All Around
-6. China Grove
-7. Time Warp
+5. Keep on Loving You
+6. She's So Cold I
+7. She's So Cold II
-8. Iron Man
+8. Dirty Deeds
-9. Mr. Rock And Roll
+9. Whole Lotta Rosie
-10. Beth
+10. Let It Show
+11. Spirit of The Radio
+12. Good Night Now

 ------